Resume Tips

 6. Proofread for Errors

-Be sure to check your resume for spelling or grammatical errors.
-Even the smallest error could result in a negative impression for prospective employers.
+Be sure to proofread your resume for any spelling or grammatical mistakes.
+A minor error can cause a negative impression to potential employers.

 Conclusion